-In the past twelve months, her work has been in three museum exhibitions and juried into the 2019 Anacortes Arts Festival and the Museum of Northwest Art’s live auction.
+Her work has been exhibited at Whatcom Museum, Bellingham, WA, numerous times at Maryhill Museum of Art, Goldendale, WA, and juried into the 2019 Anacortes Arts Festival and the Museum of Northwest Art’s 2019 live auction.

 Her paintings reflect her strong environmentalism and love of nature.
 Her current river stones series is her response to the plight of the Puget Sound orcas, whose survival depends on the health of western rivers and the salmon who run them.

 She trained for four years in the atelier of internationally-recognized artist, author and teacher Juliette Aristides, and studied under numerous internationally known master painters.
 Her interpretation of her subject matter using classical techniques produces a body of work that is contemporary, beautiful, and timeless.
 She is in demand for commissions and her work is in private collections across the country.